omerkolcak/TV-Series-Song-Matcher/README.md

 For more detailed information you can visit https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features.
 ## Exploratory Data Analysis
 ![alt text for screen readers](images/correlation.png "Feature Correlation")
-* Vikings Song Characteristic
-* * It is highly instrumental.
-* * Less louder and less energetic.
-* * More negativenes conveyed by tracks. (angry, sad, unhappy etc.)
 ![alt text for screen readers](images/radar-graph.png "Feature Correlation")
+* Vikings Song Characteristics
+  * It is highly instrumental.
+  * Less louder, less energetic, and less danceable songs.
+  * It is very accoustic.
+  * More negative vibes conveyed by tracks. (angry, sad, unhappy etc.)
+* Silicon Valley Song Characteristics
+  * It is highly energetic and danceable songs
+  * More louder songs.
+  * It is not accoustic.
+  * More positive vibes conveyed by tracks. (happy, cheerful etc.)
+* Sons of Anarchy Song Characteristics
+  * It is energetic and somewhat danceable
+  * Louder songs
+  * It is somewhat accoustic
+  * Both positive and negative vibes conveyed by tracks.
 ## Model Building
 ## Application